etcadinfinitum/trapped/_posts/2020-05-17-digital-prototype.md

 has been a regular occurance.
 We are adapting to this challenge admirably, but it is still a big gotcha.

+Looking ahead, if we decide to go in the direction of multiple instances of the game running at the same time, modifying server code for this may be a challenge.

 TODO: List what obstacles are blocking development efforts.

 ## Reflection

+The team is wokring together well at this point with different members specializing in different tasks to make things as efficient as possible.
+As stated we are fussing with git and merge conflicts between meta files and scene files which is proving to be a nusance, however The game as a whole is coming together well and we are learning a lot about Unity!

 TODO: Reflect on the game's state and the development process.
 List what is working and what is not working.